risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md

   6 |  35 | Paul Lewis
 ```

 Creating materialized views allows you to save on valuable OLTP system resources.
-Increase the number of queries does not incur additional query costs as the materialized view is refreshed instantly when new data arrives in the system.
+Increasing the number of queries does not incur additional query costs as the materialized view is refreshed instantly when new data arrives in the system.

 ## Conclusion

-In this tutorial, RisingWave was used as a coprocessor to offload the analysis results in RisingWave.
+In this tutorial, RisingWave was used as a coprocessor to offload the analysis results.
 However, the results are split from the original data in PostgreSQL.
 There are two ways to serve the analysis results:
   - Querying from RisingWave
   - Querying from the original database portal.